Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the reviewers for their insightful comments.
+We also thank Yuta Matano for helpful discussions and for pointing out the sub-Gaussianity of the limiting distribution of the attention output.
 Mana Sakai was supported by RIKEN Junior Research Associate Program.
-Ryo Karakida was supported by JST FOREST (Grant No. JPMJFR226Q) and JSPS KAEKENHI (Grant No. 22H05116).
+Ryo Karakida was supported by JST FOREST (Grant No. JPMJFR226Q) and JSPS KAKENHI (Grant No. 22H05116).
 Masaaki Imaizumi was supported by JSPS KAKENHI (Grant No. 24K02904), JST CREST (Grant No. JPMJCR21D2), and JST FOREST (Grant No. JPMJFR216I).